vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 Properly used, touch has the potential to transform the practice of medicine.
 Touch deprivation increases depression and aggression.
 Touching patients with Alzheimer’s disease can have huge effects on getting them to relax, make emotional connections with others, and reduce their symptoms of depression.

-> As an opportunity, it has increased the awareness of the value of this treatment solution as effective to improve pain, function and to facilitate pain-free movement without ‘fixing’ or ‘cure’ any structural deficits (Lewis and O’Sullivan, 2018).
-As a pitfall, it has left a sense of loss among clinicians and teachers involved in orthopaedic manual therapy, thus considering the possibility to Pdecrease the effort of teaching them or to abandon the techniques from their therapeutic toolbox in favour of active and psychological strategies

-> Even though we are mature enough to accept a transformation of our heritage as a sign of professional development, we have to recognize that hands-on techniques are a core element of physiotherapy identity (Nicholls and AHolmes, 2012) appreciated and M  expected by patients in the context of a therapeutic ritual historically founded on the use of touch.
-During the clinical encounter, physiotherapists use their hands to: offer care, obtain information E about the patient’s complaints during the physical examination, prepare the patient for treatment, and deliver a therapeutic intervention (Roger E et al., 2002).
-In clinical practice the ‘hands-on’ ritual highlights the technical competence of the professional (e.g., skills for soft tissues C palpation or joint mobilization); express humanization of the healthcare experience (e.g., communicate compassion and support beyond spoken words); and define physical, personal and professional boundaries (e.g., create a safe space where the therapy can be delivered) (Kelly et al., 2018).

 ## Beyond touch

-Invitation to think about how we use all of our senses.
+I'd like to conclude this article with an invitation to think about how we use all of our senses.

+Eye gaze is important as well!
+Think about how you're using your senses

 I think we need to have more touch in the school system.
 I know private schools, they’re allowed to touch kids, but in a lot of public schools there’s a mandate against touching, and I think that has to change.
 And it’s only going to change if parent-teacher associations are encouraging teachers to touch the kids.
 I would say we can have kids giving each other back rubs.
 That’s happening in Europe in preschools, for example, kids are taught that.

-...

-Touch extends far beyond just providing a mobilization on a treatment table.

-> I use manual therapy to prove to patients that their pain is about sensitivity.
-Manual therapy isn’t about correcting anything, although it may help in the short run.
-It’s about changing what they feel and helping to believe in their adaptive potential.
-I often fake manual therapy.
-For example, I might “correct” the scapula with a scapular assistance test and then have the patient lift their arm – and it hurts less.
-After 1-2 repetitions, instead of pushing the scapula, I just twist the skin – still less pain.
-Then, I twist the skin in another direction - still less pain.
-Then, as they keep lifting, I stop “correcting” completely – still less pain!
-I explain that there is no way I’ve corrected their scapular motion.
-Rather, I’ve changed how they feel - their sensitivity.
-Perhaps they became more confident, less fearful.
-Perhaps something happened in the brain (likely, but I don’t always get into it).
-I use that change as a learning tool and then use exercises to reinforce the new perception (a nice discussion can be found

-## Frontiers paper

-> Touch in the clinical context forms part of a range of examination and therapeutic interventions such as manual therapy (Rondoni et al., 2017).
-It is also central to enhancing communication, patient compliance, cueing and assisting patients to reduce pain, and improving clinical outcomes. manual therapy techniques should be viewed as a vehicle to deliver touch effects, which can have a positive influence on the sense of “self,” wellbeing, and body image, as well as a profound calming and soothing influence on the individual.

-primary function of the nervous system is to manage allostasis, i.e., predicting the physiological needs for survival

-> The TA is centred around the tripartite elements of a working alliance described by Bordin (1979), including the agreement on goals, agreement on a task, and the development of attachment bonds, which are the foundation for a successful TA.

-> A predictable and positive relationship between the HCP and a positive TA is considered more influential than individual attachment preferences, including any pre-existing anxieties when developing a new relationship with another individual (Taylor et al., 2015).
-In clinical practice, collaborative interpersonal relationships also contribute to patient control and self-efficacy by encouraging active participation and adherence to exercises (Babatunde et al., 2017; Kinney et al., 2018).
-Therefore, touch could help develop a successful collaborative and therapeutic relationship contributing to the good clinical benefits of a positive TA (Miciak et al., 2019)

-> Health Care providers are in a unique position: it is often considered central and expected to clinically examine and therefore touch a wide area of the body, including the head and neck, generally reserved for more intimate or significant relationships (Geri et al., 2019).
-Additionally, it helps in the accuracy of HCP to infer the other individual’s emotions, detected through touch (Hertenstein et al., 2009; Geri et al., 2019).

-As a method to explore and gain expertise.

-> "Comfort contact", as it can contribute to patients feeling more comfortable with their HCP, .... decrease stress through reassurance and achieving a secure attachment, a more vital relationship and a sense of safety that helps to regulate and accurately predict the physiological effects of stress and general health

-> Indeed, it has been suggested that the degree of empathy demonstrated during touch correlates with the level of analgesia experienced by the partner through the toucher’s tactile stimulus (Goldstein et al., 2016; Korisky et al., 2020).
-All reaffirm the integral role that empathy plays in the TA and the patient management in MSK care.

-SHORT TERM EFFECTS

-## Looking beyond touch

-Eye gaze is important as well!
-Think about how you're using your senses

-Effective reassurance includes affectionate interactions such as therapeutic relationship building and interpersonal skills, an individualized patient-centered approach, education and the provision of self-management strategies.
-It should be noted that some interactions that use pathoanatomic models led patients to misinterpret the information provided, this created feelings of fear.

 ## Further reading